chrisjmccormick/chrisjmccormick.github.io/_posts/2016-04-28-word2vec-resources.markdown

 ### C Code Implementation
 [Link](https://code.google.com/archive/p/word2vec/)
-The above link is to the home page for google’s own Word2Vec implementation in C.
+The above link is to the home page for google's own Word2Vec implementation in C.

 You can also find here some pre-trained models that they have provided.
 Note that it's possible to load these pre-trained models into `gensim` if you want to work with them in Python.